NewsCrystal Meth May Jump-Start Injection Drug Use, Study Says

 The stimulant lures people wanting to get high, but it also appeals to women trying to lose weight or seeking a burst of energy to get through life.
-Women use meth at rates that are about equal to men.
-When the drug starts to wear off, however, abusers face two options:
+Unlike many other illegal drugs which are mainly used by men, women use meth at rates that are about equal to men.
+When the drug starts to wear off abusers face two options:

 Take another dose to relieve their temporary suffering and risk the beginning of addiction.

 More and more people are taking that second dose.
-People hear the myths that the drug does good things and has an effect that lasts 12 hours a dose.
+People hear the myths that the drug does good things and lasts 12 hours a dose.
 They feel they can work longer hours, study more, and lose weight.